Padfoot, Prongs, & Associates:

 Which is probably just as well, since she seems to have been a shallow and self-righteous little piece.
 Frankly, she and James deserved one another.

-It is obvious to the reader that at least part of Harry’s reluctance was probably a long-term effect of having been raised by the Dursleys, whose motto seems to be “don’t ask questions”.
+It is obvious to the reader that at least part of Harry’s reluctance was probably a long-term effect of having been raised by the Dursleys, whose motto seems to be “don’t you dare ask questions”.
 (I now rather wonder whether the Dursleys’ blood relationship to his mother may have given him something of an aversion for the subject.)
 But, really, the kid was nearly 16, it was about time he asked somebody something.
 But, no. Instead, all anyone had to do was pluck the same old harpstring about how much he looks like his father and he was distracted from the subject for another whole book.

 Finally, in Book 6, Harry crossed paths with someone who had nothing whatsoever to say about his father, but who was willing to shower him with glowing recollections of Lily.
 To this reader such a reversal was most welcome.
 It was well and past time we were given something to reason from, there.